 Nutrition Informatics DPG

-The Nutrition Informatics Dietetic Practice Group was founded in 2019.
+The Nutrition Informatics Dietetics Practice Group was founded in 2019.
 The NI DPG provides a great place for those experienced in nutrition informatics and those wanting to learn more about informatics to share information and resources.
 More detailed information about nutrition informatics can be found on their website, with some content available for non-members.

 Nutrition Informatics Position Paper

-It is the position of the Academy of Nutrition and Dietetics that nutrition informatics is a rapidly evolving area of practice for registered dietitian nutritionists and nutrition and dietetic technicians, registered and that the knowledge and skills inherent to nutrition informatics permeate all areas of the dietetics profession.
+It is the position of the Academy of Nutrition and Dietetics that nutrition informatics is a rapidly evolving area of practice for registered dietitian nutritionists and nutrition and dietetics technicians, registered and that the knowledge and skills inherent to nutrition informatics permeate all areas of the dietetics profession.

 eNCPT and NCPT